ken-bimmel/jedi-on-tauntauns/README.md

 ### Overall Project

 - [ ] Convert to Vite
-- [ ] Add Tabs to separate parts of the program
+- [x] Add Tabs to separate parts of the program
 - [ ] Add data sharing urls
+- [ ] Add rules and pdf generation

 ### NPC Generator